sbhusal123/Digital-Attendence/README.md

  <Enter>

  ## Project Setup
- - First Of all create a virual environment.
+ - First Of all create a virual environment. ``python3 -m virtualenv venv``
  - Then install all the required packages from [requirements.txt](https://github.com/sbhusal123/Digital-Attendence/blob/master/app/requirements.txt) file  (<Enter> **Note that the requirement file is located inside the folder _app_**) using _**pip install -r requirements.txt**_
  - Then create the database as specified in the [settings.py](https://github.com/sbhusal123/Digital-Attendence/blob/master/app/app/settings.py).
  - Then migrate to update the database using **_python manage.py migrate_**